 This post may contain affiliate links.
 Affiliate links come at no extra cost to you.
 These links allow me to share the products I authentically recommend (and use) and support Live Simply by receiving a small commission.

-Yesterday, I received the summer email that parents either love or dread, “Welcome to the 2016-2017 school year!”
+Yesterday, I received the summer email that parents either love or dread, “Welcome to the new school year!”

 I’ll admit, I was a bit giddy about receiving this email.
 For some reason, the start of a new school year feels like a fresh start in life.
 A time when new schedules are formed and new habits begin.
 Just writing those words excites me!
 Let the school year begin, I’m ready!!

-With the school year about to begin, I thought today would be a good time to chat about packing (real food-style) school lunches, particularly my favorite gear for packing school lunches.
+With the school year about to begin, today is a good time to chat about packing lunch, particularly my favorite lunch boxes and accessories.

 I’ve found that having the right tools (and the right tools may be different for each person), is essential to making the daily task of packing healthy, real food lunches doable.
 Think of packing lunches like cooking real food.
 If you have a good skillet, spatula, and stove-top, the act of making a home-cooked dinner is doable, but if you take away those tools, you probably won’t have any motivation to cook at home.
 When you have tools that make packing real food lunches easier and approachable, most of us are more likely to actually pack a daily lunch; whether the daily lunch is for us or our kids.